-The Quick Start poster, which is packaged in the appliance shipping box, shows you all items included in each Websense appliance shipment.
-The 2-page Quick Start poster explains how to set up the hardware and shows how to connect cables to the appliance and to your network.
+The Quick Start poster packaged in the appliance shipping box shows you all items included in each Websense appliance shipment.
+This 2-page poster explains how to set up the hardware and shows how to connect cables to the appliance and to your network.

-- ♦ Access V5000 G2 poster
+- ◆ Access V5000 G2 poster

-- ♦ Access V10000 G2 poster
+- ◆ Access V10000 G2 poster

-- Access V10000 G3 poster
+- ◆ Access V10000 G3 poster